 Folk and protest: The common ancestors of your favorite pop song

-by Cadia Warner, Staff Writer
+by Cadia Warner, Profile Editor

 We all love music, but have you ever wondered why?
 Throughout time, music has made us feel an array of emotions.
 It’s given us an escape or some kind of emotional connection, an essential belonging, perhaps some nostalgia.
 Simply, we relate to it.
 This dates back to early themes of folk music, which prevail today.